 Not everyone will qualify or wish to pursue a life settlement.
 For those who do not, there are a few alternative options for you to consider when deciding what to do with an unwanted policy.

-Permanent life insurance policies may have a cash value feature built in.
-The cash value portion of the policy accumulates as you pay premiums over the years, and acts as a cash reserve or savings account.
+- Surrender your policy for the cash value: Permanent life insurance policies may have a cash value feature built in.
+The cash value portion of the policy accumulates as you pay premiums over the years and acts as a cash reserve or savings account.
 You can surrender your life insurance policy, which cancels it, in exchange for this accumulated cash value.
+Before surrendering your life insurance policy, learn about additional surrender fees and possible tax ramifications of the payout.

-Insurance products and pricing change frequently.
+- Replace your policy with a better product: Insurance products and pricing change frequently.
 The policy you own now may not be the best or most affordable policy on the market.
 We can assist you with evaluating your options to replace your current policy with a new policy.

+- Borrow from the policy: If you don’t want to cancel your policy, but need access to cash, borrowing from the accumulated cash value may be an option.
 Be aware that the loan may accrue interest, and if you don’t pay back the loan before you die, the death benefit is reduced by the outstanding amount owed.

+- Pay the premiums with the accumulated cash value: If you struggle to pay the premiums on your life insurance policy but don’t want to lose it, you may be able to use the accumulated cash value to cover the premiums.
 It’s important to talk with your insurance company about this option so you fully understand how it affects your policy.
 Depleting the cash value by using it to pay premiums could cause a lapse in the policy, resulting in the loss of the death benefit.

-Accessing a life insurance policy’s accelerated death benefit may be a viable option if you are terminally ill.
+- Use accelerated death benefits: Accessing a life insurance policy’s accelerated death benefit may be a viable option if you are terminally ill.
 You’ll need to review your policy contract or speak with your insurance company to learn more about accelerated death benefits.

-Common questions about selling your life insurance policy
+Frequently asked questions about selling your life insurance policy

 How long does it take to sell my life insurance policy?